pyTooling/pyTooling/doc/index.rst

    .. grid-item::
       :columns: 6

-      Defining commands, arguments or flags for a command line argument parser like :mod:`ArgParse` is done imperatively.
+      Defining commands, arguments or flags for a command line argument parser like :mod:`argparse` is done imperatively.
       This means code executed in-order defines how the parser will accept inputs.
 Then more user-defined code is needed to dispatch the collected and type-converted arguments to handler routines.
+See an example to the right as "Traditional argparse".

-      In contrast, :mod:`pyTooling.Attributes.ArgParse` allows the definition of commands, arguments and flags as declarative code attached to handler routines using pyTooling's attributes.
-This allows for
+      In contrast, :ref:`pyTooling.Attributes.ArgParse <ATTR/ArgParse>` allows the definition of :ref:`commands <ATTR/ArgParse/Commands>`,
+      :ref:`arguments <ATTR/ArgParse/Arguments>` or :ref:`flags <ATTR/ArgParse/Flags>` as declarative code attached to
+      handler routines using pyTooling's attributes.
+This allow a cleaner and more readable coding style.
+Also maintainability is improved, as arguments are defined using clear attribute names attached to the matching handler routine.
+Thus parser and handler code is not separated.

+      If the command line interface uses many commands, handlers and their arguments can be spread across :ref:`mixin classes <ATTR/ArgParse/MixIn>`.
+Later, the whole CLI is assembled by using multiple inheritance.
+In case handlers use shared argument sets, arguments can be :ref:`grouped <ATTR/ArgParse/Grouping>` and shared by defining grouping attributes.

    .. grid-item::
       :columns: 6